MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/corpus_structure.rst

 speaker per file).

-An alternative way to specify which speaker says which segment is to use the ``-s`` flag with some number of characters of the file name as the speaker identifier.
+An alternative way to specify which speaker says which segment is to :ref:`speaker_characters_flag` with some number of characters of the file name as the speaker identifier.

 The output from aligning this format of data will be TextGrids that have a tier for words and a tier for phones.